Please ensure Javascript is enabled for purposes of website accessibility

 Where can you see this item or find out more?

-This postcard is not currently on public display, but those objects on display includes speech notes, flyers and an oil lamp that belonged to Keir Hardie in Main Gallery One.
+This postcard is not currently on public display, but those objects on display includes speech notes, flyers and an oil lamp that belonged to Keir Hardie in Gallery One.

 From the 1920s to the 2020s